kellybianca/kellybianca/README.md

 ## About Me

-* I live in Alagoas.
+* 🌞 I live in Alagoas.
-* Frontend web developer and computer science student.
+* 👩🏼‍🎓 Frontend web developer and computer science student.
-* 🔭 I’m currently working on Centro de Inovação Edge.
+* 👩🏼‍💻 I’m currently working at OLX Brasil.

 ---